 6. Price Difference

-Results: By the time I am writing this article, the WD Black SN750’s 1TB variant is 20$ expensive than the same variant of Samsung 970 EVO Plus.
-You will get to see similar differences on all the variants.
+Results: By the time I am writing this article, the WD Black SN750’s 1TB variant is more expensive than the same variant of Samsung 970 EVO Plus.
+You will get to see similar differences in all the variants.

 Which one to choose?
 Samsung 970 EVO Plus or WD Black SN750